New Space in HSSB Brings Academic Success Resources Together

 By Katharine Webster

 She studied as hard as she could, but she was dismayed at her performance on the first big exam.
 So Jeudy immediately sought out her instructor, Asst.
-Teaching Prof. Brent Shell
+Teaching Prof. Brent Shell, for help.

 Shell set her up with a study group in the former Student Resource Center in Weed Hall.
 The center featured student tutors, anatomical models like the ones in her lab course, and information about effective study methods.